Commercial Metal Roofing Systems

 What Goes Under A Commercial Metal Roofing System?

 What goes under a commercial metal roofing system depends upon the roof deck structure: open frame or solid substrate.
-An open frame roof can require nothing more than purlins (mounting points) between the roof panel and rafters/structure frame.
-A solid substrate roof deck can require flute fill, insulation board, and high-temperature underlayment beneath the roof panels.
+An open frame roof can require nothing more than purlins (mounting points) between the roof panel and trusses/structure frame.
+A solid substrate roof deck can require insulation board and high-temperature underlayment beneath the roof panels.
+Revised building codes might require sheathing for an open frame metal roof replacement, too.

-Specifying the right commercial metal roofing system is much harder than a comparable membrane roofing system.
-Spokane Roofing Company helps both architects and building owners to understand the commercial metal roofing systems that best fit their structures’ needs.
-Call Spokane Roofing’s manufacturer-certified, metal roofing experts today at (509) 838-8633 to discuss your next commercial roofing project.
+Knowing when to repair or replace a commercial metal roofing system is much harder than a comparable membrane roofing system, especially when ordering full-length metal roof panels and navigating revised building codes.
+Spokane Roofing Company guides architects and building owners to the best outcomes for their commercial metal roofing systems.
+Call Spokane Roofing’s manufacturer-certified, metal roofing experts today at (509) 838-8633 to discuss your next commercial metal roofing project and schedule a free inspection.

 Citations